2018ik/2018ik.github.io/_wiki/spirit.markdown

 4. Eternal inseparability
 5. Working together as one

-However, there was not much understanding of the Spirit; some believed that the Spirit was separate from the Son and represents the Son.
+However, this is a very inorganic understanding of the Trinity; some believed that the Spirit was separate from the Son and represents the Son.
 This is tritheism - an emphasis of the three as separate gods.
 For example, some viewed the Spirit as the "Cinderella" of the story, which went out on its own, leaving the Father and Son behind.

-In the 1800s, it became generally accepted and widely considered that in resurrection the Son *became* the life-giving Spirit.
+In the 1800s, it became generally acceptable and considered that in resurrection the Son *became* the life-giving Spirit.
 It was also revealed the the Spirit makes Christ present to the believers, and that the Trinity operates as one.

 ### The Spirit of Christ